Azure/missionlz-edge/docs/F5_manual_cfg.md

 - Leave all other fields with the default settings and click the `Finished` button at the bottom of the page

 ## Applying STIG Configurations to F5

-### Enabling the root account

-In-order to scp a bash script over to the F5 and then execute the script, the root account must be enabled.

-Perform the steps below from the Windows 2019 management VM:

-- Open a `CMD` window
-- SSH into the F5 BIG-IP as the f5admin account by running the command: `ssh f5admin@<mgmt-ip-of-f5>`.
-If using SSH keys, add `-i <path/name of private key>`.
-Default management IP for F5 BIG-IP is `10.90.0.4`
-- Once on the BIG-IP, ensure the prompt si `(tmos)#`
-- From the `(tmos)#` prompt, enter the command `modify auth password root`.
-Enter a new password once prompted and save password to Key Vault.
-- From the `(tmos)#` prompt, enter the command `modify /sys db systemauth.disablerootlogin value false`.
-Reboot the F5 BIG-IP by entering the command `reboot`

-### Executing bash configuration script

 The MLZ repo that is part of the deployment container image contains the bash script called `mlzash_f5_stig_only.sh` that will be used to apply STIG and network settings to the BIG-IP.
 The script is located in the `/src/scripts/f5config` folder.
 Copy the script over to the Windows 2019 management VM and apply to the F5 BIG-IP using the steps below: